Professional, quiet and good with petsID: xib

 Feel free to organise a Skype meeting to further discuss :)

-I also have regularly pet sat my sisters dog Singe and my brothers dog Bella (for 2 weeks every couple of months); taking them for walks, administering medication in their meals or via water syringe and generally keeping them happy.
+I regularly pet sat my sisters dog Singe and my brothers dog Bella (for 2 weeks every couple of months); taking them for walks, administering medication in their meals or via water syringe and generally keeping them happy.
 Singe was adopted from owners whose house had recently caught fire, thus the name Singe :), she is a very friendly dog albeit a bit of garbage bin that will try to eat anything.
 Bella is a pug cross King-charles, friendly, a bit anxious, easy to look after.